Ntsekees/Nahaiwa/grammar/src/morphology/extensions-slot.md

   -ƛʼ◈-, ⟪[new slot] attempts to satisfy the property of [target slot]⟫;.
   -sc◈-, ⟪[new slot] is all that has the property of [target slot]⟫;.

-• Type −−+: removes two slots and adds one (bound to the affixal case).
-  Example: -kw◈y◈-, «[new slot] are in the reciprocal relationship of [removed pair of slots]».

 ```
 ┌───────────────